Higher Education | The Jed Foundation

 Protecting Student Mental Health in the Face of Antisemitism and Islamophobia

-JED's recommendations for colleges and universities on how to engage students in this difficult time, support their mental health, and take actions to create connection and understanding on campus.
+Explore JED’s recommendations for colleges and universities to encourage communication, support students’ mental health, and take actions to create connection and understanding on campus.

 Equity in Mental Health Framework for Students of Color

-Find expert recommendations and implementation strategies to better support the mental health and emotional well-being of students of color.
-From JED and the Steve Fund.
+Find expert recommendations and implementation strategies to better support the mental health and emotional well-being of students of color in this framework developed by JED and The Steve Fund.

 Download the framework